Table of Contents

 While albeit far from her 2009 Personal best of 11.58.

 And consequently, even with her 11.75 National Junior record, she continues to claw herself back into shape.

-Hence the 26-year-old who made a come back last September.
+Hence the 26-year-old made a comeback last September.
 While from two years out of the sport after having been excluded from the 2011 SEA Games selection.

 Finished fourth in the finals of the Thailand Open in a time of 12.10.
 However, Griffey ran out of time to qualify for the 2013 SEA Games.